Hawks eliminated from playoff pursuit in familiar fashion - ExBulletin

 As rookie quarterback Desmond Ridder made his second NFL start, the Falcons fired three shots on each of their first two possessions and had just 12 yards on offense in a first quarter played in freezing weather.
 17 degrees.
 Baltimore built a 14-3 halftime lead and reached the finish while keeping Atlanta out of the end zone.

-Smith angrily objected to the touchline call, but then opted to keep his comments and the potential fine for criticizing the officials to himself.
+Smith angrily objected to the sideline call, but then opted to keep his comments – and the potential fine for criticizing the officials – to himself.

 Atlanta was also burned by a hold call on a third-quarter touchdown that would have cut the deficit to 14-9, pending conversion.
 And there was a fumble from star receiver Drake London in the second quarter, which turned out to be the only turnover of the game.